 This membrane is next to the dura mater, and is easily distinguished by its extreme delicacy, thinness, and almost perfect transparency.
 It is destitute of red blood vessels.
-It forms, also, a complete envelope for the medulla spinalis, and adheres to it only very loosely by means of long, slender, and scattered filaments of cellular substance.
+It forms a complete envelope for the medulla spinalis, and adheres to the Pia Mater very loosely by means of long, slender, and scattered filaments of cellular substance.
 If the dura mater be slit up its whole length before and behind, and a blow-pipe be introduced at one end of the medulla, between the pia mater and the arachnoidea; inflation will cause the latter to rise, and to present itself as a long capacious tube, detaching on each side processes which surround the roots of the nerves.
-These processes having reached the points where the nerves penetrate the dura mater, are then reflected upon its internal face, and are supposed to give it the glistening appearance.
+These processes having reached the points where the nerves penetrate the dura mater, are then reflected upon its internal face, being spread over it, and thus giving it the glistening appearance.
 The processes enclosing the fasciculi of the spinal nerves, are particularly conspicuous about the Cauda Equina.